Not Only Mrs. Raut

 Not Only Mrs. Raut is a 2003 Indian Marathi social drama film directed by Gajendra Ahire.
 Aditi Deshpande, who plays the lead role of Mrs. Raut, has produced the film.

 The film won National Award for Best Film in Marathi (Rajat Kamal) at the 51st National Film Awards for "its treatment of two women's struggle against male exploitation and domination".

 Plot

 Mrs. Vidya Raut murders her boss Karkhanis near Juhu Beach and surrenders herself to the police.
-She also submits the bloody dagger, weapon of murder.
+She also submits the murder weapon, a bloody dagger.
 Swati Dandavate, a budding scholar advocate decides to fight her case.
-Her initial meetings with Mrs. Raut go waste as she keeps confessing her crime and is ready for the punishment.
-Convinced that something is hidden, Swati decides to find it out.
+Her initial meetings with Mrs. Raut are futile as she keeps confessing her crime and is ready for punishment.
+Convinced that something is being hidden from her, Swati decides to investigate.
 Swati's husband Aditya, who is also an advocate, is now public prosecutor in this case.
-His elder brother and he try to convince Swati to drop the case which she would obviously lose.
-But standing against her family, Swati decides to dig out truth and defend Mrs. Raut.
+He and his elder brother try to convince Swati to drop the case because they think she would obviously lose.
+But standing against her family, Swati decides to dig out the truth and defend Mrs. Raut.